Passwordless authentication options for Azure Active Directory

 |Authentication||Something you have||Something you are or know|

-|Passwordless||Phone or security key||Biometric or PIN|
+|Passwordless||Windows 10 Device, phone, or security key||Biometric or PIN|

 Microsoft Authenticator App